mycpuorg/mycpuorg.github.io/_posts/2020-01-03-flamegraphs-on-c++.md

 ### Intent of the exercise
 I wanted to quickly understand the time spent in my application and see how for deep I can go with profiling such a system.
-So I wrote a small function which simply pushes elements to a vector.
+So, I wrote a small function which simply pushes elements to a vector.
 But before we go too deep into the weeds, we would like to see some system level statistics on critical events in the system that indicate the application's performance.

 #### Sample Application
-(Yes, this is a dummy piece of code with no real utility)
+Let's start with some dummy piece of code, the focus is simplicity.

 ```cpp
 #include <iostream>